 Three Easy Ways to Enhance Your Inner (and Outer) Beauty

 The high-protein snack with skin benefits: Beauty Super Bar

 The newest in our lineup of beauty foods, this is a protein bar and several skincare steps in one.
 Phyto Youth Blend, a nutricosmetic powerhouse ingredient sourced from rare French melon and grape seed extracts, does the heavy lifting, with highly bioavailable phytonutrients like superoxide dismutase, zinc, and vitamin C that bust free radicals and support collagen.
 Combined, these ingredients work to control melanin overproduction, enhance skin microcirculation, and protect collagen fibers from degradation.
 Translation: skin looks clearer, firmer, brighter, more even, and better hydrated, like you spent a week at a spa drinking perfectly alkaline lemon-cucumber water.
 Based on a clinical trial, you can expect full results in about eight weeks—compared to the 12 weeks it takes to see payoff from popular anti-aging products like retinol and vitamin C serums, which usually come with irritation, flakiness and extra sun sensitivity.
-And the 12 grams of plant protein, essential fatty acids and prebiotic fiber (thank you pea protein, almond butter, coconut, and chicory root) will start working immediately, contributing to your daily intake of these vital beauty-supporting nutrients.
+And the 12 grams of plant protein, essential fatty acids and prebiotic fiber (thank you pea protein, almond butter, and chicory root) will start working immediately, contributing to your daily intake of these vital beauty-supporting nutrients.
 It’s basically your entire vanity rolled into one highly functional on-the-go snack.